pakobi/perceptron_testing/README.md

 ## Project for neural networks in python - MLPperceptron testing based on scikit library

 ### Project Description
-The project purpose is to train and test linear neural multiperceptron network class basing on MNIST database of handwritten digits.
+The aim of this project is to train and test linear neural multiperceptron network class basing on MNIST database of handwritten digits.
 As neural network core engine scikit-learn library is used which have a very flexible "MLPClassifier" class with number of parameters setting like: